All Posts

 Hungary’s booming wedding market doused by soaring inflation

-By Gergely Szakacs and Krisztina Fenyo BUDAPEST (Reuters) – Soaring inflation ..
+By Gergely Szakacs and Krisztina Fenyo BUDAPEST (Reuters) – Soaring inflation is taking the steam out of Hungary’s wedding..

 Credit Agricole launches China M&A and investment banking business